Herbert Gantschacher: Other activities

-From 1980 to 1981 Gantschacher was a lecturer at the Academy for Music and Performing Arts in Graz (today University for Music and Performing Arts Graz) and gave also a seminar about the Faust-writings of Goethe, one of his students has been the theatre and opera director Martin Kušej.
-1999 Gantschacher was a lecturer at the Institute for Theatre Research of the University Bergen in Norway.
-In 1999, 2000 and 2016 Gantschacher was a lecturer at the Saint Petersburg Conservatory Rimsky-Korsakov in Russia.
-In 2018 Gantschacher was the curator of the masterclass project School of Form together with Zvi Semel at the JAMD – Jerusalem Academy of Music and Dance about the composer and musician Viktor Ullmann and the one-armed war-disabled pianist Paul Wittgenstein with masterclasses for voice (Therese Lindquist), violin and chamber music (Annelie Gahl) and composition in classical and jazz style (Wolfgang Pillinger).
+From 1980 to 1981, Gantschacher was a lecturer at the Academy for Music and Performing Arts in Graz (today the University for Music and Performing Arts Graz) and also gave a seminar on the Faust writings of Goethe; one of his students was the theatre and opera director Martin Kušej.
+In 1999, Gantschacher was a lecturer at the Institute for Theatre Research of the University of Bergen in Norway.
+In 1999, 2000, and 2016, Gantschacher was a lecturer at the Saint Petersburg Conservatory "Rimsky-Korsakov" in Russia.
+In 2018, Gantschacher was the curator of the masterclass project School of Form, together with Zvi Semel at the JAMD – Jerusalem Academy of Music and Dance, about the composer and musician Viktor Ullmann and the one-armed war-disabled pianist Paul Wittgenstein, with masterclasses for voice (Therese Lindquist), violin and chamber music (Annelie Gahl), and composition in classical and jazz style (Wolfgang Pillinger).

-Gantschacher worked on a lot of conferences as lecturer and director in Vienna at the International Conference "The Unifying Aspects of Culture" (2003), in Villach "On the Eve of the Apocalypse" (2004), in Nötsch "Art and War" (2005), in Villach "The Great War – The Forgotten War" (2005), "The Great War – The Great Dying" (2006), "The Great War – The Last Victory" (2007), "The Great War – Long Live the Republic!"
-(2008) and in Nötsch and Arnoldstein "Art.War.Music" about music and The Great War.
-From 2014 to 2019 he is the curator of the international project "War=daDa" in Nötsch, Arnoldstein (Austria), Prague (Czech Republic), Kingisepp, Saint Petersburg (Russia), Kobarid, Bovec, Lepena (Slovenia), Cividale, Redipuglia, Spilimbergo, Venice (Italia).
+Gantschacher has worked on numerous conferences as a lecturer and director: in Vienna at the International Conference "The Unifying Aspects of Culture" (2003); in Villach at "On the Eve of the Apocalypse" (2004); in Nötsch at "Art and War" (2005); in Villach at "The Great War – The Forgotten War" (2005), "The Great War – The Great Dying" (2006), "The Great War – The Last Victory" (2007), and "The Great War – Long Live the Republic!"
+(2008); and in Nötsch and Arnoldstein at "Art.War.Music", about music and the Great War.
+From 2014 to 2019, he was the curator of the international project "War=daDa" in Nötsch, Arnoldstein (Austria), Prague (Czech Republic), Kingisepp, Saint Petersburg (Russia), Kobarid, Bovec, Lepena (Slovenia), Cividale, Redipuglia, Spilimbergo, and Venice (Italy).